fallenapollonian/fallenapollonian.github.io/articles/race.md

 Craniometry, which is the measurement of head size, is different from phrenology which looks at scalp morphology.
 Scalp morphology cannot be used to infer levels of brain function in the healthy population [(Jones et al., 2018)](https://www.sciencedirect.com/science/article/pii/S0010945218301436).

+## Speed of Evolution

+Human evolution has sped up in the past 40,000 years and has become 100 times faster in the past 5000 years alone [(Gibbons, 2007)](https://www.science.org/content/article/human-evolution-speeding).

+Research looking at 109 hominid skulls found that cranial capacities of skulls were highly correlated with paleoclimatic changes in temperature [(Ash & Gallup, 2007)](https://files.catbox.moe/l0ictr.pdf).

 </div>